huuuuusy/huuuuusy.github.io/_pages/includes/interests.md

 - **Evaluation is science: more comprehensive and in-depth evaluation techniques are needed in the era of LLMs.**
 LLMs are gaining increasing popularity in academia and industry due to their exceptional performance across various applications.
 As LLMs continue to play a vital role in both research and daily use, the need for critical evaluation techniques becomes increasingly apparent.
 My previous research has primarily focused on intelligence evaluation, encompassing abilities related to visual perception, cognition, and reasoning.
 I will further collaborate with my team to develop more comprehensive intelligence evaluation techniques and conduct a finer-grained analysis of human-machine dynamic visual abilities, providing support for research on model safety and interpretability.
 Furthermore, we are also moving forward to expand the hierarchical levels of evaluation to a deeper dimension—[the psychological dimension](https://huuuuusy.github.io/#PRCV23).
-By utilizing the dynamic and open environment of psychological sandbox, we aim to integrate technologies from human-computer interaction, game design, psychology, and artificial intelligence to construct a more intelligent [psychological analysis system](https://huuuuusy.github.io/#Sandplay).
+By utilizing the dynamic and open environment of psychological sandbox, we aim to integrate technologies from human-computer interaction, game design, psychology, and artificial intelligence to construct a more intelligent [psychological analysis system](https://huuuuusy.github.io/#Sandplay). -->

-## Detailed Lists
+## Detailed Lists of Current Research Interests

 **Visual Object Tracking (VOT)**
 - Research on single object tracking algorithms in general scenes and specific scenarios (such as unmanned aerial vehicles).